HidekiKawahara/SP3ARK/README.md

 # SP3ARK
- MATLAB realtime/interactive tools for speech production, perception, processing and analysis research kernel
+ MATLAB realtime/interactive tools for Speech Production, Perception, Processing and Analysis Research Kernel.
+This repository is mainly for teaching myself.